21st Century Schools Proposal

 Caerphilly County Borough Council has embarked upon an exciting but challenging journey of improvement and change.

 Schools in Wales need to be in good condition and suitable for the delivery of education.
 In some cases, schools can be modernised, repaired, refurbished, extended, or partially rebuilt to meet the standards needed for contemporary teaching and learning.
 However, some existing schools are no longer in the right place and in such cases we might propose new schools or changes to existing schools.

 We are proposing to:

-- The new primary school site will have improved learning spaces and facilities that will provide a stimulating teaching and learning environment with 21st Century facilities centered on the learning, self-esteem and well-being of all pupils.
+- The new primary school site will have improved outside learning space and facilities that will provide a stimulating teaching and learning environment with 21st Century facilities centered on the learning, self-esteem and well-being of all pupils.

 - The proposed project will take into account the desire to encourage and facilitate community use of the asset.
 The design will seek to include measures to enable safe ‘zoning’ which can be utilised by the wider community.

 We aspire to continue to raise school standards and improve the quality of the learning environment to create fit-for-purpose 21st century schools and give every child in Caerphilly the best possible start in life.

 Through TeamCaerphilly - Better Together, the Council is committed to ensuring high quality, citizen focused services for the communities that comprise our county borough.
 In future-proofing public services, we recognise the need to ensure effective engagement which is central to our decision making.

 The School Standards and Organisation (Wales) Act 2013 requires that the Welsh Ministers issue a School Organisation Code.
 The Code imposes requirements in accordance with which relevant bodies including local authorities must act when bringing forward proposals in respect of maintained schools as defined at Section 98 of the 2013 Act.
 That is a school in Wales, which is a community, foundation or voluntary school, a community special school or a maintained nursery school.